zutherb/AppStash/README.md

 #### Vagrant

-- You must be not learn much about vagrant, but you should be able to install vagrant and execute the following
+- Vagrant creates and configures lightweight, reproducible, and portable development environments.
+You must be not learn much about vagrant, but you should be able to install vagrant and execute the following commandline: ```vagrant up```
-  commandline: vagrant up
 - [Vagrant](https://www.vagrantup.com/) (download, documentation)

 #### Ansible

-- You must not know Ansible, but it must be to installed that vagrant be create virtual machines.
+- Ansible is the simplest way to automate IT.
+You must not know Ansible, but it must be able to installed Ansible otherwise vagrant is not able to created the virtual machines.
 - [Ansible](http://www.ansible.com/) (download, documentation)

 ####Run the Cluster